connexcs/docs/docs/getting-started.md

 ___

 ## Carrier Setup
 **Carriers** are your VoIP route providers.
 Below, we include only the required fields to set up a carrier.
-For detailed instructions on carrier setup, see [Carrier Management](https://docs.connexcs.com/carrier/)
+For detailed instructions on carrier setup, see [**Carrier**](https://docs.connexcs.com/carrier/)

 Navigate to **Management :material-menu-right: Carrier**: